Symptoms of Celiac Disease

 Refractory celiac disease is when someone has celiac but their small intestine is not responding to a gluten-free diet.
-It’s when the small intestine basically isn’t healing and requires other interventions on top of living gluten-free.
-Luckily, only 1-2% of the celiac population has this type of celiac.
+This is when the small intestine fails to heal and requires other interventions on top of living gluten-free.
+Luckily, only 1-2% of the celiac population has this type of celiac.3

 What’s the Treatment for Celiac Disease?